 The previous definitions of communication didn’t involve feedback as an essential element.
 But as the organizational trends are evolving every day, the absence of feedback renders the entire communication process incomplete.
 So, we strictly assume now that without feedback, all communication is blind.

-Process of professional communication in the workplace
+Process of effective communication in the workplace

 The sender is the person sending the message.
 He has an idea or information to share with another party which he sends through either verbal or non-verbal ways of communication.